 Summary

-Anthropic published a detailed postmortem saying recent Claude Code quality complaints came from three separate changes: lower default reasoning effort, a session-idle bug that repeatedly cleared older thinking, and a verbosity prompt change that hurt coding quality.
-The company said all three issues were resolved by April 20 in v2.1.116 and that the API was unaffected.
+Anthropic published a detailed postmortem saying recent Claude Code quality complaints came from three separate changes: lower default reasoning effort on March 4, a March 26 idle-session bug that repeatedly cleared older thinking, and an April 16 verbosity prompt change that hurt coding quality.
+Anthropic said all three issues were resolved by April 20 and that it is resetting subscriber usage limits.

 What changed